burbaljaka/currency_converter/README.md

 ## To run the project in docker:

 1. clone this project by **git clone git@github.com:burbaljaka/currency_converter.git**
-2. execute: docker-compuse up --build
+2. execute: docker-compose up --build
 3. execute: docker exec -it currency_converter-app-1 alembic upgrade head

 Call **/base_rates_upload/** endpoint to upload sample data to the database